apex/up/docs/04-configuration.md

 Up provides "hooks" which are commands invoked at certain points within the the deployment workflow for automating builds, linting and so on.
 The following hooks are available:

+- `prebuild` – Run before building
-- `build` – Run on deploy, before building the zip file
+- `build` – Run before building.
+Overrides inferred build command(s)
+- `postbuild` – Run after building
+- `predeploy` – Run before deploying
+- `postdeploy` – Run after deploying
-- `clean` – Run after a build to clean up artifacts
+- `clean` – Run after a deploy to clean up artifacts.
+Overrides inferred clean command(s)

 Here's an example using Browserify to bundle a Node application.
 Use the `-v` verbose log flag to see how long each hook takes.